Wondering if a Boori Cot is worth the money? Let me share with you my experience in my Boori review.

 Now my littlest is rapidly outgrowing her Moses basket and we have had to start thinking about her sleeping situation.
 With rather serendipitous timing the lovely people at Boori got in touch asking me if I’d like to try out one of their cots.

 We opted for the Lucia Convertible Plus Cot Bed.
 Not only does the cot turn into a toddler bed, but once your child has grown out of the toddler bed it also turns into a sofa AND a full-sized double bed.
 I kid you not.

 Here it is as a rather beautiful cot:

 And with a few turns of an Allen key here it is as a sofa:

 I was expecting it to be a small kids’ sofa.
-No, it’s a full-sized sofa that comfortably sits two adults.
+No, it’s a full-sized sofa that comfortably seats two adults.

-The kit to also turn it into a double bed is sold separately, but it’s good to know that if you did want a matching bed and sofa in your room then that option is available.
+The kit to turn it into a double bed is sold separately.
+However, it’s good to know that option is available if you want a matching bed and sofa in your room.

 Is A Boori Cot Worth The Money?